rsca7213/express-ts-test/README.md

 - The API will be running on `http://localhost:PORT` where `PORT` is the port number specified in the `.env` file

+## 📃 Reading the OpenAPI documentation (Swagger UI)

+- To read the OpenAPI documentation, first start the API in development mode

+  `npm run start:dev`

+- Then, open a browser and navigate to `http://localhost:PORT/docs` where `PORT` is the port number specified in the `.env` file

 ## ✅ Linting the code

 - Run the linter to check for any linting errors